Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 A capability is a JSON object containing the following properties:

-* `"functions"` (optional, list of strings).
+* `"entry_points"` (optional, list of strings).
 Each element is the name of a [driver entry point](#driver-entry-point) or driver entry point family.
 An entry point is a function defined by the driver.
 If specified, the core will invoke this capability of the driver only when performing one of the specified operations.
 If omitted, the `"algorithms"` property is mandatory and the core will invoke this capability of the driver for all operations that are applicable to the specified algorithms.
 The driver must implement all the specified or implied entry points, as well as the types if applicable.
 * `"algorithms"` (optional, list of strings).
 Each element is an [algorithm specification](#algorithm-specifications).
 If specified, the core will invoke this capability of the driver only when performing one of the specified algorithms.
 If omitted, the core will invoke this capability for all applicable algorithms.
 * `"key_types"` (optional, list of strings).
 Each element is a [key type specification](#key-type-specifications).
 If specified, the core will invoke this capability of the driver only for operations involving a key with one of the specified key types.
 If omitted, the core will invoke this capability of the driver for all applicable key types.
 * `"key_sizes"` (optional, list of integers).
 If specified, the core will invoke this capability of the driver only for operations involving a key with one of the specified key sizes.
 If omitted, the core will invoke this capability of the driver for all applicable key sizes.
 Key sizes are expressed in bits.
 * `"names"` (optional, object).
-A mapping from entry point names described by the `"functions"` property, to the name of the C function in the driver that implements the corresponding function.
+A mapping from entry point names described by the `"entry_points"` property, to the name of the C function in the driver that implements the corresponding function.
 If a function is not listed here, name of the driver function that implements it is the driver's prefix followed by an underscore (`_`) followed by the function name.
 If this property is omitted, it is equivalent to an empty object (so each entry point *suffix* is implemented by a function called *prefix*`_`*suffix*).
 * `"fallback"` (optional for transparent drivers, not permitted for opaque drivers, boolean).
 If present and true, the driver may return `PSA_ERROR_NOT_SUPPORTED`, in which case the core should call another driver or use built-in code to perform this operation.
 If absent or false, the driver is expected to fully support the mechanisms described by this capabilit.
 See the section “[Fallback](#fallback)” for more information.

 Example: the following capability declares that the driver can perform deterministic ECDSA signatures using SHA-256 or SHA-384 with a SECP256R1 or SECP384R1 private key (with either hash being possible in combination with either curve).
 If the prefix of this driver is `"acme"`, the function that performs the signature is called `acme_sign_hash`.
 ```
 {
-    "functions": ["sign_hash"],
+    "entry_points": ["sign_hash"],
     "algorithms": ["PSA_ALG_DETERMINISTIC_ECDSA(PSA_ALG_SHA_256)",
                    "PSA_ALG_DETERMINISTIC_ECDSA(PSA_ALG_SHA_384)"],
     "key_types": ["PSA_KEY_TYPE_ECC_KEY_PAIR(PSA_ECC_CURVE_SECP_R1)"],